Nikoobox/ninetyplus/README.md

 # NinetyPlus

 ## Background and Overview
-Site for live soccer scores from across the world.
-Get livetime game data, teams line-ups, formations and team statistics.
-Data and statistic will be presented with D3.js Javascript library for producing dynamic, interactive data.
+Ninety Plus is a site for live soccer scores from the most polular soccer league in a world -English Premier League.
+Get livetime game data, teams line-ups, formations and fixtures statistics.
+Data and statistics is be presented with D3.js Javascript library, producing dynamic and interactive data.

 ## Wireframes